Woodland Indian Arts Program

 Grant Amounts

-Award amounts are $1,500 - $6,000 for an 11-month period.
+Award amounts are $1,500 - $6,000.
 See the guidelines for details on matching requirements and eligible use of funds.

 Who Can Apply: